CERTIFICATE OF ORIGIN GUIDE

 What Is a Certificate of Origin?
 A Complete Guide

-A Certificate of Origin (CO) is an official customs document used in international trade that declares the country in which a product was manufactured, produced, or significantly processed.
+A Certificate of Origin (COO) is an official customs document used in international trade that declares the country in which a product was manufactured, produced, or significantly processed.
 The certificate of origin serves as the “nationality ID” of a shipment — it tells customs authorities, importers, and free trade agreement administrators exactly where your goods came from, which determines what duties, tariffs, and trade privileges apply.

 Accepted Worldwide